ioof-holdings/redux-dynostore/packages/redux-dynostore-core/README.md

 `redux-dynostore` provides the following built-in state handlers:

-- `deepStateHandler` _(default)_: handles plain Javascript types and deep merges the state when combining the state from different reducers
+- `shallowStateHandler` _(default)_: handles plain Javascript types and shallow merges the state when combining the state from different reducers
-- `shallowStateHandler`: handles plain Javascript types and shallow merges the state when combining the state from different reducers
+- `deepStateHandler` : handles plain Javascript types and deep merges the state when combining the state from different reducers
-- `defaultStateHandler`: an alias for `deepStateHandler`
+- `defaultStateHandler`: an alias for `shallowStateHandler`

 The `deepStateHandler` will generally create more accurate state trees and allows for dynamic reducers to attach to node of the state tree owned by a static reducer, but at the cost of performance.
 Using the `shallowStateHandler` will generally be more performant, but comes with the previously mentioned constraints.

+**Note: There is a known issue with the `deepStateHandler` and that prevents reducers from ever removing nodes of the state tree.
+For this reason, it is currently adviser not to use this state handler unless you are confident that this will not affect you.**

 ### Custom Enhancers